Spring Training Connection

 • Just like in Arlington, a roped off section of grass makes up the lower half of the hitter's backdrop in center field.
 And just like at Rangers Ballpark, fans scamper into that grass to retrieve any home run balls hit there.

 • The stadium's main scoreboard is located behind the berm in left-center field and has a video board and electronic line score.
 It also displays the speed of each pitch.
-Two scoreboards on either side of the upper level's facade list basic game information for fans sitting in the berm.
+Scoreboards on each side of the upper level's facade list basic game information for fans sitting in the berm.

 • The backside of the main scoreboard serves as the stadium's welcome billboard, positioned so that it is visible from anywhere in the main parking lot.